Frequently Asked Questions

 - Wire Transfer (please email us at email@example.com for banking details)

 - Cash payments in person only – please DO NOT send cash via mail or courier

 Do you require a deposit?

-We do require a non-refundable 25% deposit.
-This secures your instrument’s position in the build schedule but does not bind your ‘ukulele in any way.
+We do require a non-refundable 50% deposit.
+This secures your instrument’s position in the build schedule once the design has been approved by you.